captainbrosset/devtools-tips/CONTRIBUTING.md

     * At the end of the list, insert the browsers that this tip works on, by adding a tag that starts with `browser:` followed by either `edge`, `firefox`, `chrome`, `safari`, or `polypane`.
 Please do not add new browsers unless discussed with project leads.
   * `date`: Today's date in `YYYY-MM-DD` format.
 This will appear as the tip creation date on the site.
   * `authors`: Your preferred name.
 This will appear at the bottom of the tip for people to know who contributed the tip.
 Some tips have multiple authors (for example if you're updating a tip someone created earlier), in which case this should be an array of string.
+  * `see-also`: Optional.
+This should be an array of other related tips.
+Related tips are already generated at build time by looking at similarities between tips, but the `see-also` array can be used to manually defined related tips.
+This is useful when the automated detection fails to find related tips that should really be linked.
+Items in the array must be strings formatted as `<the-other-tip-id>.md`.

   ```markdown
   ---